*This article was last updated July 2021.

 - Don’t “top off” solution.
 Use only fresh contact lens disinfecting solution in your case — never mix fresh solution with old or used solution.

 - Use only the contact lens solution recommended by your eye doctor.

 You can also find downloadable posters and more to share with your employees here External Site, created by the CDC for Contact Lens Health Week.

 As always, if your employees have any questions regarding contact lens care, encourage them to contact their professional eye care provider.

 The clear choice

 Did you know?
 Wellmark offers Avesis Vision coverage, which can be bundled with your company's medical benefits.
 Featuring strong networks in Iowa and South Dakota and flexibility of benefits you won’t find anywhere else, these affordable premiums pack maximum value (including discounts on lenses, frames and other services).
-Contact your Wellmark representative to learn more, or send us an email at firstname.lastname@example.org Send Email, and we'll connect you.
+Contact your Wellmark representative to learn more, or send us an email at firstname.lastname@example.org Send Email.